Alcohol tax

+No level of alcohol consumption is safe for health.
+Worldwide, 2.6 million deaths were caused by alcohol consumption in 2019, from diseases and injuries.

 Excise taxes on alcoholic beverages are per unit taxes levied by governments to raise revenue or used as corrective taxes to control health-related externalities associated with consumption of alcohol.
+Almost all countries tax alcohol.
 This page addresses the economics and politics of alcohol excise taxation.